riyasoganii/BlockPatron/README.txt

 Willingness to donate money.
 Skeptical about existing crowdfunding processes.
 May have had bad experiences in the past.

-Please start by viewing the user journey flow (download it to view!) to get a better idea of the layout and functioning of the app.
+View the user journey flow (download it to view!) to get a better idea of the layout and functioning of the app.
-Afterwards, you may view the video to get a live demo of the product in use, and then you may view the business plan, to judge its viability.
+View the video to get a live demo of the product in use.
+View the 'Design Decision' doc to see the product in detail, and learn the thought process behind the design decisions.
+This has answers to the guiding questions as well.
+View the business plan to judge the product's viability.